-To subscribe, send an e-mail to: kontakt@audiatur.no The price of the subsription will vary according to the number of pages per publication and the number of publications per year.
+To subscribe, send an e-mail to: kontakt@bokbyen.no.
+The price of the subsription will vary according to the number of pages per publication and the number of publications per year.
 An invoice based on these costs are sent to subcribers twice a year.
+For the eight editions in 2012 of 1 220 pages in total, the retail price was about 2 100 NOK.

-THE SCANDINAVIAN INSTITUTE OF MARITIME LAW is a part of the University of Oslo, with close links to the faculty's Centre for European Law.
-The Institute is also connected to the Nordic Council of Ministers and cooperates with researchers from Denmark, Finland, Iceland, Norway and Sweden - recently also from Northwest Russia and the Baltic states.
+THE SCANDINAVIAN INSTITUTE OF MARITIME LAW is a part of the University of Oslo and hosts the faculty's Centre for European Law.
+It is also a part of the cooperation between Denmark, Finland, Iceland, Norway and Sweden through the Nordic Council of Ministers.
+The Institute offers one master programme and several graduate courses.

-The core research areas of the Institute are maritime and transport law, petroleum law and energy law.
-Members of the Institute also engage in teaching and research in general commercial law and EU law.
-The Institute offers two master programmes and several graduate courses.
+The core research areas of the Institute are maritime and other transport law as well as petroleum and energy law, but the members of the Institute also engage in teaching and research in general commercial law.